-- 1. Member States shall provide that any transfer by competent authorities of personal data which are undergoing processing or are intended for processing after transfer to a third country or to an international organisation including for onward transfers to another third country or international organisation, may only take place, subject to compliance with the national provisions adopted pursuant to other provisions of this Directive, if the conditions laid down in this Chapter are complied with, namely: - (a) the transfer is necessary for the purposes set out in Article 1 (1); and - (b) (...); - (c) the data are transferred to a controller in a third country or international organisation that is an authority competent for the purposes referred to in Article 1(1); and - (d) in case personal data are transmitted or made available from another Member State, that Member State has given its prior authorisation to the transfer in compliance with its national law; and - (e) the Commission has decided pursuant to Article 34 that the third country or international organisation in question ensures an adequate level of protection, or in the absence of an adequacy decision pursuant to Article 34, where appropriate safeguards are adduced or exist pursuant to Article 35, or both in the absence of an adequacy decision pursuant to Article 34 and of appropriate safeguards in accordance with Article 35, derogations for specific situations apply pursuant to Article 36;
+- 1. Member States shall provide that any transfer of personal data by competent (...) authorities (...) to a third country, or to an international organisation, including further onward transfer to another third country or international organisation, may take place only if: - (a) the transfer is necessary for the purposes set out in Article 1 (1); and, - (b) (...) - (c) the controller in the third country or international organisation is an authority competent for the purposes set out in Article 1(1); and - (d) in case personal data are transmitted or made available from another Member State, that

-- (ea) in case of an onward transfer to another third country or international organisation, the competent authority that carried out the original transfer or another competent authority of the same Member State authorises the onward transfer, after taking into due account all relevant factors, including the seriousness of the offence, the purpose for which the data was originally transferred and the level of personal data protection in the third country or an international organisation to which personal data are onward transferred. - 2.
+Member State has given its prior authorisation to the transfer in compliance with its national law and - (e) the Commission has decided pursuant to Article 34 that the third country or international organisation in question ensures an adequate level of protection or in the absence of an adequacy decision poursuant to Article 34, where appropriate safeguards are adduced or exist pursuant to Article 35. (...) - 2.
 Member States shall provide that transfers without the prior authorisation by another Member State in accordance with point (d) shall be permitted only if the transfer of the personal data is necessary for the prevention of an immediate and serious threat to public security of a Member State or a third country or to essential interests of a Member State and the prior authorisation cannot be obtained in good time.
-The authority responsible for giving prior authorisation shall be informed without delay. - 3a.
-All provisions in this Chapter shall be applied in order to ensure that the level of protection of individuals guaranteed by this Directive shall not be undermined.
+The authority responsible for giving prior authorisation shall be informed without delay. - 3.
+Member States shall provide that in the absence of an adequacy decision pursuant to Article 34 or of appropriate safeguards in accordance with Article 35, a transfer may only take place where derogations for specific situations apply pursuant to Article 36 and the conditions laid down in points (a), (c) and (d) of paragraph 1 and, as the case may be, (...) in paragraph 2 of this Article are complied with.